ICGC-TCGA-PanCancer/pancancer_launcher/README.md

     cd ~/arch3
     java -cp pancancer.jar info.pancancer.arch3.jobGenerator.JobGenerator --workflow-name HelloWorld --workflow-version 1.0-SNAPSHOT --workflow-path /workflows/Workflow_Bundle_HelloWorld_1.0-SNAPSHOT_SeqWare_1.1.0 --config ~/arch3/config/masterConfig.ini --total-jobs 1

-If you log in to the rabbitMQ console on your launcher (`http://<your launcher's IP address>:15672`, username: queue\_user, password: queue, unless you've changed the defaults), you should be able to find a queue names `pancancer_arch_3_orders`, with one message.
+If you log in to the rabbitMQ console on your launcher (`http://<your launcher's IP address>:15672`, username: queue\_user, password: queue, unless you've changed the defaults - and don't forget to ensure that port 15672 is open), you should be able to find a queue names `pancancer_arch_3_orders`, with one message.
 If you examine the payload, it should look something like this:

     {
       "message_type": "order",